Cranberry Balsamic Baked Chicken

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-This Cranberry Balsamic Baked Chicken with Brussels sprouts is super simple to make and full of flavor.
+This Cranberry Balsamic Chicken is super simple to make and full of flavor.
 The delicious combination of the tangy balsamic with the sweet maple syrup and cranberries will make this chicken dish a family favorite.

 Ingredients